mikemccand/chromium-compact-language-detector/README.txt

   * cld.EXTERNAL_LANGUAGES: list of external languages and their codes.
 Note that external languages cannot be hinted, but may be matched if you pass includeExtendedLanguages=True (the default).

+  * cld.DETECTED_LANGUAGES: list of all detectable languages, as best I can determine (this was reverse engineered from a unit test, ie it contains a language X if that language was tested and passes for at least one example text).